microsoft/teams-ai/dotnet/samples/04.e.twentyQuestions/README.md

 ![Quit interaction](assets/quit.png)

-## Deploy to Azure with Teams Toolkit
+## Deploy to Azure

 You can use Teams Toolkit for Visual Studio or CLI to host the bot in Azure.
 The sample includes Bicep templates in the `/infra` directory which are used by the tools to create resources in Azure.

+You can find deployment instructions [here](../README.md#deploy-to-azure).

+Note that, this sample requires AI service so you need one more pre-step before deploy to Azure.
 To configure the Azure resources to have an environment variable for the OpenAI Key:

 1. In `./env/.env.dev.user` file, paste your [OpenAI API Key](https://openai.com/api/) to the environment variable `SECRET_OPENAI_KEY=`.

 The `SECRET_` prefix is a convention used by Teams Toolkit to mask the value in any logging output and is optional.

-Use the "Teams Toolkit" > "Provision in the Cloud...", "Teams Toolkit" > "Deploy to the Cloud" from project right-click menu, or from the CLI with `teamsfx provision` and `teamsfx deploy`.
-[Visit the documentation](https://learn.microsoft.com/microsoftteams/platform/toolkit/provision) for more info on hosting your app in Azure with Teams Toolkit.

-Alternatively, you can learn more about deploying a bot to Azure manually in the [Deploy your bot to Azure](https://aka.ms/azuredeployment) documentation.

 ## Use Azure OpenAI